datalab-org/datalab/README.md

 ## Installation:

-Before starting, be warned– the javascript app environment installation will take up at least 300 mb.
+Before starting, be warned– the javascript app environment installation will take up at least 300 MB.
 Choose where you would like to put the direcotry, and `git clone https://github.com/the-grey-group/datalab.git`

 This repository includes two pieces: a python-based flask server, and a javascript-based vue web application.
 To install, you will need to install environments for each part.

 ### Server
 1. Make sure you have a recent version of python 3 (tested with python 3.8 and above)
-2. install pipenv if you don't have it (`pip install pipenv`)
+2. Install pipenv if you don't have it (`pip install pipenv`)
 4. install MongoDB community edition if you don't have it (https://docs.mongodb.com/manual/installation/)
 	* if on mac, you may want to do this with homebrew
 	* I recommend also installing [MongoDB Compass](https://www.mongodb.com/products/compass), or another GUI client
 5. Setup mongodb to run as a service on your computer (or run manually each time you use the site)
 6. In mongodb, create a Database called "datalabvue" with a collection called "data".
 You can do this with the mongo shell or in Compass
-7. go into `datalabvue/server` directory and install the python dependencies with pipenv:
+7. go into `pydatalab/pydatalab` directory and install the Python dependencies with pipenv:

 	`pipenv install`